nchah/word2vec4everything/README.md

 **The Fellowship of the Ring**

 - Data: ~1 MB - A plaintext file of the first book in The Lord of the Rings book series.
 - Comment: word2vec clusters the members of the Fellowship of the Ring: Frodo, Sam, Gandalf, Legolas, Gimli, Aragorn, Boromir, Merry, and Pippin.
-It's also neat that 'Strider' is quite close to Aragorn.
+It's also neat that 'Strider' (an alias) is quite close to Aragorn.
 Sauron, Saruman, and Gollum are also relatively distant from the Fellowship.
 - Command line: `$ python python/word2vec4everything-basic.py --input_data=data/lotr-all.txt  --train_steps=200000 --plot_count=500  --whitelist_labels=Frodo,Sam,Gandalf,Legolas,Gimli,Aragorn,Boromir,Merry,Pippin,Gollum,Sauron,Saruman,Balrog,Galadriel`

 ![](images/tsne-lotr1-200k-steps-500-plot-1.png)